Updated: Jan 18

 These wall box style home charging solutions are typically purchased from your manufacturer (the 'big' producer of electric cars, Tesla, has their own solution) as an added extra, but will need to be installed by a registered electrician.
 Its worth installing this type of solution as you can see your routine developing around the convenience of a 'nearly full' charge.

 Lets look at an affordable electric vehicle option, for Australians looking to purchase an electric car - the MG ZS EV.
-The manufacturers website states the batter size is (44kWh) with a range of 372km.
+The manufacturers website states the battery size is (44kWh) with a range of 372km.
 If you commuted from a suburban area to work every day, and your daily distance was 110km one way, you would roughly be using 60% of the battery there and back, assuming you didn't have a charging option at work.
+Do note that sometimes the quoted range if your car varies and you should look to do your calculations on 'real world' range.

 The convenience of a wall box home charging solution comes into its own here as it fits into your routine.
 Come home, plug in, charged and ready for the next day.

-The Bright Spark Power electric vehicle solution includes the installation of an electric car charger (our 7.4kWh charger, or yours provided by your car manufacturer), including all necessary electrical fuses and cabling
+The Bright Spark Power electric vehicle solution includes the installation of an electric car charger (our charger, or your BYO charger), including all necessary electrical fuses and cabling

 Plus we will upgrade the existing meter to a Smart Meter, and establish your electricity plan on our exclusive Aussie Car & Home Electricity Plan, which provides easy low-cost charging at home, paired with prime renewable energy generation periods.